Retrieval-Augmented Hierarchical in-Context Reinforcement Learning and Hindsight Modular Reflections for Task Planning with LLMs: Introduction

 \section{Introduction}

-The recent advent of Large Language Models~(LLMs)~\citep{brown2020language, chatgpt, chowdhery2022palm, touvron2023llama, kopf2023openassistant} has revolutionized Artificial Intelligence (AI), prompting researchers to re-examine existing algorithms and applications within the context of these powerful models.
-LLMs have demonstrated remarkable few-shot in-context learning capabilities through prompts~\citep{brown2020language, kojima2022large}, even surpassing traditional gradient-based approaches.
-Furthermore, this ability can be enhanced by incorporating reasoning techniques such as Chain-of-Thought~(CoT)~\citep{wei2022chain}, Self-Consistent CoT~(CoT-SC)~\citep{wang2023selfconsistency}, and Tree-of-Thoughts~(ToT)~\citep{yao2024tree}.
-These techniques enable LLMs to mimic human-like thought processes by conditioning final decisions on intermediate reasoning steps.
+The recent advent of Large Language Models~(LLMs)~\cite{brown2020language, chatgpt, chowdhery2023palm, touvron2023llama, kopf2023openassistant} has revolutionized Artificial Intelligence (AI), prompting researchers to re-examine existing algorithms and applications within the context of these powerful models.
+LLMs have demonstrated remarkable few-shot in-context learning capabilities through prompts~\cite{brown2020language, kojima2022large}, even surpassing traditional gradient-based approaches.
 As a result, AI models built upon LLMs can be tailored to user needs without expensive fine-tuning or retraining, while still achieving competitive performance.

-One particularly exciting area of research is the application of LLMs to Reinforcement Learning~(RL).
-Recent works have showcased the potential of LLM-based RL in online learning settings in various robotic applications, including path planning~\citep{xie2023languageconditioned}, grasping~\citep{tziafas2023languageguided, rashid2023language}, task planning~\citep{song2023llm, rana2023sayplan}, skill sythesis~\citep{ha2023scaling, zhang2023bootstrap}, scene understanding~\citep{majumdar2023findthis}, and manipulation~\citep{ren2022leveraging, shridhar2022perceiveractor, zhou2022modularity, nair2022rm}.
-In these works, LLMs serve as policies (also known as actors in actor-critic architectures~\citep{lillicrap2015continuous, mnih2016asynchronous}) and sometimes as evaluators or critics.
-Other approaches employ LLMs as a frontend interface, coupled with backend logic for recursive task decomposition~\citep{prasad2023adapt} or reasoning over decision trees~\citep{murthy2023rex}.
-A common design pattern in such frameworks is the inclusion of a memory module that stores the history of interactions with the environment, akin to experience replay buffers in off-policy RL methods.
-When new observations arrive, relevant historical contexts are retrieved from memory and used to inform the agent's decision-making process.
+One particularly exciting area of research is the application of LLMs to robotic applications, including path planning~\cite{xie2023languageconditioned, zu2024language}, grasping~\cite{tziafas2023languageguided, rashid2023language}, task planning~\cite{song2023llm, rana2023sayplan, zhou2024isr, graule2024gg, chen2024autotamp, arora2024anticipate}, skill sythesis~\cite{ha2023scaling, zhang2023bootstrap}, scene understanding~\cite{majumdar2023findthis}, manipulation~\cite{ren2022leveraging, shridhar2022perceiveractor, zhou2022modularity, nair2022rm, xia2024kinematic}, etc. In these works, LLMs serve as policies and sometimes as evaluators.